 Turkey is a progressively industrialized country that welcomes foreign investments to drive its growth.
-The country’s GDP is 17th largest in the world and is one of the leading manufacturers and exporters of agricultural products, ships, motor vehicles, textiles construction materials, transportation equipment, home appliances, and consumer electronics.
-Trading is a key component in the country’s economic landscape considering the combined estimate of exports and imports, which equals 59% of its GDP.
+The country’s GDP is 17th largest in the world and is one of the leading manufacturers and exporters of agricultural products, ships, motor vehicles, textile construction materials, transportation equipment, home appliances, and consumer electronics.
+Trading is a key component in the country’s economic landscape.
+The combined estimate of exports and imports equals 55% of Turkey's GDP.
 Foreign companies can set up their base and operate with ease in Turkey as they get a level playing field.

 Currency: Turkish Lira